calmjs/calmjs/src/calmjs/README.rst

     provides the functions that interfaces with the registry system that setuptools provide.

+artifact
+    Defines artifact related registries.
+Uses dist to resolve the dependency of packages.

 toolchain
     The exported primitive of this project.
 Provides the skeleton Toolchain class for other packages to extend upon.
 While some